 - Medical organizations store individuals’ SPI (sensitive personal information) that is of a great value for cyber criminals; this is why medical organizations have recently become the main target of ransomware attacks.

-2. Crime Targets
+2. Cyber Crime Targets

 Who are the actors?